powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$Aliases$$ | Additional unique identifiers associated with each network component |
 | $$Properties$$ | To add additional data items to network components |

-`Id` is the only required attribute and by default `Fictitious` is set to false. `Aliases` offers the possibility of adding additional unique identifiers to each component.
-An `AliasType` can be specified to indicate what it corresponds to. `Properties` allows to associate additional data items under the general format <PropertyKeyword, Value>.
+The `Id` is the only required attribute and by default `Fictitious` is set to false. `Aliases` offers the possibility of adding additional unique identifiers to each component.
+An `AliasType` can be specified to indicate what it corresponds to. `Properties` allows to associate additional arbitrary data items under the general schema of pairs `<key, value>`.

 ### Network
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Network.html)

-In IIDM, the network is constituted of [substations](#substation), which are themselves constituted of [voltage levels](#voltage-level).
+In the PowSyBl grid model, the Network contains [substations](#substation), which themselves contain [voltage levels](#voltage-level).
-All the grid elements are then connected to the voltage levels and their associated classes contain the equipment information, the steady state hypothesis information and the state variables.

 | Attribute | Description |
 | --------- | ----------- |